zephhhhhh/kitlang/README.md

 - **Rust-like Syntax**: Familiar syntax for developers with Rust experience.
 - **Static Type System**: Strong type checking with type inference support.
-- **Safety**: Ownership-inspired semantics and compile-time safety checks.
 - **Flexible**: Separation of data and code, does not force object-orientation.
+- **Embeddable**: Provides an easy API for binding functions for interoperability between Kitlang and a host environment.

 ## Example Kitlang Code